banesullivan/localtileserver/README.md

 - Create a local tile server for large geospatial images
 - View local raster files with `ipyleaflet`
 - Extract regions of interest (ROIs) interactively
+- Use include example dataset to generate Digital Elevation Models
+- Visualize rasters with the included CesiumJS web viewer

+## ℹ️ Overview

 Under the hood, this uses [`large_image`](https://github.com/girder/large_image) to launch a tile server in a background thread which will serve raster imagery